-Although the proposal breaches the height of buildings control, the development achieves appropriate building envelopes and separation to the adjacent industrial land.
+Although the proposal breaches the height of buildings control, the development achieves appropriate building envelopes and separation to the adjacent bushland.
 It is also worth noting that the development does comply with solar access, site coverage and other similar requirements adopted by Council.

-The proposal will be in the public interest because it is consistent with the objectives of the relevant development standard and the objectives for development within the relevant zone (Cl.4.6(4)(a)(ii))
+6.3 The proposal will be in the public interest because it is consistent with the objectives of the relevant development standard and the objectives for development within the relevant zone (Cl.4.6(4)(a)(ii))

-The analysis previously in the SEE indicates that the proposed height variation will result in a development that is consistent with the objectives of the IN1 General Industrial zone and the Height Standard clause within the LEP 2013.
-The development proposal will result in a gross floor area that will effectively match the resultant development volume to transport and other infrastructure for the site.
+The analysis previously in the SEE indicates that the proposed height variation will result in a development that is consistent with the objectives of the R2 Low Density Residential zone and the Height Standard clause within the LEP 2013.
+The development proposal will result in a gross floor area that will effectively match the resultant development potential of the site.